Want to save this?

 Make the red chile pork tamales filling

-• In a small bowl, combine 4 tablespoons (60 grams) salt with the chipotle powder.
+• In a small bowl, combine the 4 tablespoons Diamond kosher salt with the 2 tablespoons chipotle powder.
 Rub the mixture on the pork, completely covering all surfaces.
 Let the pork rest at room temperature for 1 hour.
-(But for no longer than 1 hour or the salt will draw moisture from the pork and make it tough.)

 • Place the pork in a roasting pan, fatty side down.
 Cover the pan with a double layer of aluminum foil and roast for 3 1/2 to 4 hours, until the pork falls apart when pressed with the back of a fork and reaches an internal temperature of 195°F (91°C).
 Remove the pork from the oven and let it rest, without uncovering, for 30 minutes.